Manipur: Religion

-The religious groups of the Meitei-speaking people include Sanamahists, Hindus, Meitei Christians and Meitei Pangals.
-Besides these, the non Meitei-speaking communities (tribesmen communities) are mostly Christians.
+Hinduism and Christianity are the major religions practised in Manipur.
+Between the 1961 and 2011 censuses of India, the share of Hindus in the state declined from 62% to 41%, while the share of Christians rose from 19% to 41%.
+The religious groups of the Meitei-speaking people include Hindus, Sanamahists, Meitei Christians and Meitei Pangals.
+Besides these, tribal communities other than the Meitei-speaking population are mostly Christians.

 Hinduism

-The Meitei ethnicity (aka Manipuri people) is the majority group following Hinduism in Manipur, beside other minor immigrants following the same faith in the state.
+The Meitei ethnicity (aka Manipuri people) is the majority group following Hinduism in Manipur, beside other minor immigrants from other parts of India following the same faith.
 Among the indigenous communities of Manipur, Meiteis are the only Hindus as no other indigenous ethnic groups follow this faith.

-According to the 2011 Census of India, about 41.39% of the Manipuri people practice Hinduism.
+According to the 2011 Census of India, about 41.39% of the Manipuri people practise Hinduism.
 The Hindu population is heavily concentrated in the Meitei dominant areas of the Manipur Valley (Imphal Valley), among the Meitei people.
 The districts of Bishnupur, Thoubal, Imphal East, and Imphal West all have Hindu majorities, averaging 67.62% (range 62.27–74.81%) according to the 2011 census data.

 Vaishnavite Hinduism was the state religion of the Kingdom of Manipur.
 In 1704, Meitei King Charairongba accepted Vaishnavism and changed his traditional Meitei name into Hindu name, Pitambar Singh.
-However, the first Hindu temples were constructed much earlier.
-A copper plate excavated from Phayeng dating back to 763 CE (believed to be of the reign of Meitei King Khongtekcha) was found to contain inscriptions about the Hindu deities in Sanskrit words.
 During the 13th century, Meitei King Khumomba constructed a Lord Hanuman temple.
 The Vishnu temple at Lamangdong was constructed during 1474 CE (during the reign of Meitei King Kiyamba), by Brahmins immigrating from the neighborhood Shan State.
 As per the legends, the temple was constructed to house the Vishnu emblem given to King Kiyamba by King Khekhomba of Shan.
 Phurailatpam Shubhi Narayan was the first Brahmin priest of this temple.

 Christianity

 Christianity is the religion of 41% of the people in the state, but is the majority in rural areas with 53%, and is predominant in the hills.
 It was brought by Protestant missionaries to Manipur in the 19th century.
 In the 20th century, a few Christian schools were established, which introduced Western-type education.
-Christianity is the predominant religion among tribals of Manipur and tribal Christians make up the vast majority (over 96%) of the Christian population in Manipur.
+Christianity is the predominant religion among tribals of Manipur and tribal Christians make up the vast majority of the Christian population in Manipur.